2023-2028 trial participants: observations start on April 1st!

 Many micro-gardens are in forests, where Abies and Fagus naturally grow.
 If your garden is one of these, you can also record the phenology of 5 local Abies and/or Fagus seedlings!
 It is an OPTIONAL question at the end of the PhenologySurvival form.
 We hope many of you will answer so that we can compare the timing of bud break and autumn leaf coloring of local vs introduced seedlings.
 You don’t have to choose the same 5 seedlings each time you go, but you could.

 Some of you reported that the seed protectors were full of herbaceous plants and asked if you could remove them.
 Competition is extremely important in forest tree seedlings' early survival and growth.
 So, we would like to gather data about herbaceous plant species within the block.
-For this, we developed a different form called Competition.
+For this, we developed a different form called PlantDiversity.
 Its use is OPTIONAL and simple: any time you observe your micro-garden, you can also submit data on the herbaceous plants.
-The form will be available on the website under “For participants”.
+Ideally, we need two observations per garden per year: one in May and one in August/September, to capture seasonal shifts in species composition.

 Seedlings and adult trees do not respond the same way to climate change.
 You can contribute to collecting data about adult trees' phenology close to your micro-garden.
 To do so, we would like to offer you the possibility to join the Phenoclim program.
 MyGardenOfTrees partnered with this program because they have protocols for several tree species and agreed to translate them to your language.
 Currently, protocols are available in English, French, Italian, and Spanish, but if you are interested in participating, please let us know, and we will translate the protocols to your language in priority.